 Catch a bit of sporting action and enjoy a civilised day out at Beaufort Polo Club, with fixtures taking place from May to September.

-The highlight on the calendar is the Gloucestershire Festival of Polo, which takes place from Saturday 8 to Sunday 9 June 2019, and see top-class polo, along with a tented shopping village, attractions and a traditional funfair.
+The highlight on the calendar is the Gloucestershire Festival of Polo, which takes place during June 2020, and see top-class polo, along with a tented shopping village, attractions and a traditional funfair.

 For an impressive vantage point that takes in stunning views of a 62-mile radius, climb to the top of Broadway Tower, which was designed by iconic landscape designer Capability Brown and completed in 1798.